 The downside is that it comes with nylon strings, so you’re not getting amazing sound out of the box.
 But that’s a replaceable part of the guitar, and should not be a deal breaker.
-And if you normally prefer nylon strings, than the Mini M is going to be just perfect as is.
+And if you normally prefer nylon strings, than the Mini M is going to play perfectly as is.

 What could be a deal breaker is that this is a right hand guitar.
 The others that I showed you were either ambidextrous, or you could choose between right and left hand.
 With the Mini M, you get no such choice.